WebDevStudios/nextjs-wordpress-starter/README.md

 While this repository is no longer actively maintained, we're keeping it available for historical reference and for those who might still find the code useful.

-For the latest on our projects and developments, please visit [Link to new repository or organization].
+For the latest on our projects and developments, please visit https://webdevstudios.com

 Thank you for your support and contributions over the years.
 We hope you continue to find value in our past work and join us in our new ventures.